Board of Directors

 Board President, Founder and CEO

-Dr. Genevieve Chabot co-founded Iqra Fund in 2011 with her husband, Doug Chabot.
+Dr. Genevieve Walsh co-founded Iqra Fund in 2011 with Doug Chabot.
 Genevieve began working in Pakistan in 2007 and focused her doctoral research in Azad Kashmir to examine girls’ barriers, opportunities, and access to education.
 She brings non-profit management experience and program development expertise to her leadership at Iqra Fund.
-Genevieve spends six to seven months a year overseas working alongside staff and the women and girls that Iqra Fund serves.
+Genevieve spends months a year overseas working alongside staff and the women and girls that Iqra Fund serves.
 Her full bio can be found on the staff page here.

 Jennifer joined the Iqra Fund Board in March of 2013.
 She lives with her family in the San Francisco Bay Area.
-She has served as General Counsel for several start-up companies, practiced corporate law for a large law firm, and worked in private equity and investment banking.
-After spending nearly the past ten years working in the biotechnology and high tech industries, serving in various legal, finance and investing roles, she has now dedicated herself to working to improve educational opportunities for children, both domestically and internationally.
-She currently serves on the Board for ACE Consulting, a non-profit organization providing teacher and administrator training, research-based consulting, professional education and strategic professional services to under-resourced schools.
-Jennifer is also working with the University of Notre Dame to expand the scope of its admissions and recruiting efforts in California.
-She looks forward to bringing her experience working with early stage, growth enterprises and her passion for empowerment through education to the IQRA Fund board.
+She has served as General Counsel for several start-up companies, practiced corporate law for Weil, Gotshal & Manges, and worked in private equity and investment banking.
+After spending nearly the past fifteen years working in the biotechnology and high tech industries, serving in various legal, finance and investing roles, she has now dedicated herself to working to improve educational opportunities for children, both domestically and internationally.
+She is currently Director, Strategic Partnerships for Little Pickle Press, a publisher of meaningful books and media for children.
+She serves on the Board of Meritus College Fund, a non-profit that empowers low-income San Francisco youth to complete a college degree through scholarships, coaching and career mentoring and on the Board of ACE, a non-profit organization providing teacher and administrator training and strategic professional services to under-resourced schools.
+She looks forward to bringing her experience working with early stage, growth enterprises and her passion for empowerment through education to the Iqra Fund board.
 Jennifer holds a J.D. from Harvard Law School and Bachelor’s degree in Business Administration from the University of Notre Dame.

 Timothy C. Forbes